|

 frigates can be seen in the same colony -- ideal for learning

 to distinguish between the two species.
-Below, you'll see the
+Below, you will see the

 harbor, where your yacht awaits.
-Before long, you'll be crossing
+Before long, you will be crossing

-from shore to the Alta, your home for the next week.
-Your captain
+from shore to the Grace, your home for the next week.
+Your

 We head northeast along the coast of